kloia/terraform-modules/examples/sqs/README.md

 * SQS queue
 * SQS dead-letter-queue

-You can check the vpc module from <a href="/main.tf"></a> .
+You can check the route53 module from <a href="/main.tf"></a> .
 That is the simple usage of sqs module .

 Notice : This module is importing global-value and mapping modules on itself for generate the sqs queue config values .